AGSCourse/.github/profile/README.md

 important information about the content of the folder.
 Each `module` folder contains a `figures` folder for any related visuals.

+---

-### Description of the various folders and best practices
+## Description of the various folders and best practices
 `data`:

 It contains all relevant data needed to run that iteration.
 This is all datasets essential for practical exercises and aby supplementary data.
 For guide on preparing content for the `data` directory and best practices, click [here](data/REAMDE.md).

+`module_{1..7}`:

+Contain the module presentations, manuals, figures, and any supplentary resources.

+Below are best practives for naming module materials:
+- File names should be descriptive
+- Use lowercase throughout
+- Seperate words with underscores
+- Include run day and time period
+- Preferred formats: PDF and MARKDOWN (therefore convert PowerPoint to PDF to upload to GitHub)
+- Examples:
+  - `foundations_of_genetics_and_genomics_day2.pdf`
+  - `sequencing_and_genotyping_workflows_day4.md`
+  - `principles_of_evolution_and_popgen_day3.pdf`
+  - `sequence_data_analysis_and_visualization_day5.pdf`
+  - `meta-analysis_and_dataset_reuse_day9.md`

+---

 ## Citing and Re-using Course Material
 _Under development_